BlockchainIsEasy/BlockchainIsEasy/_posts/2021-09-17-MakersDAI.md

 2. Everyone is charged the same Stability and Liquidity Fee
 3. Maker does not lend more than the collateral it has - making it less risky.

 Now there is a lot more to DAI than what I explained in this article.
 People who are already familiar with DAI might complain that I never mention MKR token or explain how auctions work, etc, but that was not the intention of this article.
 I tried to simplify things so that it will be easier for you to form a mental model of how the Protocol Works.

 If you want to know more about Maker DAO and DAI check out the following links!
+(Please note that DAO is Decentralised Autonomous Organisation and DAI is the name of the stable coin in this context)

 * [MakerDAO docs](https://docs.makerdao.com/)
 * [Awesome MakerDAO](https://awesome.makerdao.com/)